ivannaranjo/ivannaranjo.github.io/_posts/2018-10-02-my-first-post.markdown

 us from reacing the server from outside of the container as we want to make it listen on any host.

+And that's it!
+Now that I am fully setup and able to run my blog locally I will start writting about what has it been programming professionally since 1998, what is like to work as a profressional programmer and technologies that I find interesting.
+Hope you like it, find it useful or at least entertaining.

+Until next time.

 [1]: https://github.com/GoogleCloudPlatform/google-cloud-visualstudio
 [2]: https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-2-install-jekyll-using-bundler
 [3]: https://github.com/docker-library/ruby/blob/3149de350c3bc540492a4331881b925e608c3abd/2.4/stretch/Dockerfile